Karthik7TR/Karthik_poc/dojo/04-first-deploy.md

 1. Find the DNS name for your ALB.
 For example, mine is `internal-a206296-dojo-u6065223-dev-23278987.eu-west-1.elb.amazonaws.com`.
     You can get your DNS name from the `DNSName` value in the `a206296-TEN-Acct-Id-ems-dojo-dev-alb-ecs-allconfig` stack that was deployed with Cloud IaC.
     Keep in mind that there are two DNS names - one for `dev` and one for `qa`.
 Make sure you pick the one from the `dev` stack.
 1. Modify the variables below and run the following command using cloud-tool:
+    > :pushpin: **NOTE:** You may need to connect to the DCAG VPN and turn off ZScaler to create the ssh-tunnel
     ```sh
     ALB_DNS_NAME="Your alb DNS name"
-    AWS_PROFILE="tr-tax-prof1-preprod"
+    AWS_PROFILE="tr-tax-prof-sandbox"
     REGION="eu-west-1"
     cloud-tool --profile ${AWS_PROFILE} --region ${REGION} generic-ssh-tunnel -c ${ALB_DNS_NAME} -q 80 -r 8080
     ```